 Administrators or their designees must have the authority and resources to evaluate personnel whom they supervise.

+Labor and employment laws should balance the rights of the employees with the rights of management, with an emphasis on student achievement and student safety.
 Positive labor relations enhance the ability of employees and school boards to work together for improved student achievement.
 Ideally, collective bargaining should end in a voluntary settlement between parties.

 School boards should be guaranteed sufficient management rights necessary to operate the school district efficiently and effectively.
+Labor and employment laws should balance the rights of the employees with the rights of management, with an emphasis on student achievement and student safety.

 The results of collective bargaining should be to: